jmsdnns/microarmy/README.md

 ## 100 boxes in parallel

 I recently tested deployment of 100 ec2 micros.
 On average I found I was able to turn configure 2 micros in about 58 seconds.
-I was able to configure 100 micros in parallel in 106 seconds.
+I tried configuring 100 micros in parallel and found this only took 106 seconds.
+Slightly more, but negligibly so.

-Eventlet + Paramiko rocks.

 ## Example Use: